-3. Apply for enrollment in the Judicial Internship Course and Judicial Process Course with the on-line application located at www.law.uh.edu/clinic/judicial.html.
+3. Apply for enrollment in the Judicial Internship Course with the on-line application located at www.law.uh.edu/clinic/judicial.html.
 The application will be sent to the internship supervisor and she will notify you of your admission to the program via email.
-The internship supervisor will then enroll admitted students in the appropriate courses.
-Students are not able to enroll themselves in these courses.
+The internship supervisor will then enroll admitted students in the appropriate course.
+Students cannot enroll themselves.

-Students must be enrolled in the 1-credit graded Judicial Process course in conjunction with their Judicial Internship.
-Students may receive 3 or 4 credit hours for the Judicial Internship, which is a minimum of 180 hours or 240 hours at the placement, respectively.
-Keep in mind the internship credits fall within the non-substantive credit cap; the 1-credit course does not.
-If you have questions about the cap for non-substantive hours, please contact Derrick Gabriel.
+Students may receive 3 or 4 credit hours for a Judicial Internship, which is a minimum of 180 hours or 240 hours at the placement, respectively.
+The internship credits fall within the non-substantive credit cap.
+If you have questions about non-substantive- hours-cap, please contact Derrick Gabriel in Student Services.

 Stop in and talk with the externship supervisor: